balthorium/pcg-id/draft-abiggs-saag-primitives-for-conf-group-comms.md

 GMBC Get

-> Entities may request all or part of the current GMBC from the curator by providing to the GMBC a hash of the last GMBC block of which they are aware (or 0x0 if they are requesting the entire chain).
+> Entities may request all or part of the current GMBC from the curator by providing to the curator a hash of the last GMBC block of which they are aware (or 0x0 if they are requesting the entire chain).

 GMBC Notify (optional)